Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Method

 We further note that an additional constraint for DCBH formation is a nearby source of photo-dissociating Lyman Werner radiation, capable of dissociating molecular hydrogen and thus prevent fragmentation resulting from molecular cooling.
 However, the Lyman-Werner intensity threshold needed remains very poorly constrained \citep[see, e.g.][who find $J_{\rm{crit}}$ ranges from $5 \times 10^{-22}$ to $10^{-18}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$ Hz$^{-1}$]{Agarwal2016}.
 Furthermore, recently \citet{Wise2019} proposed that lower Lyman-Werner fluxes can still be sufficient, with the primary driver for DCBH formation being high gas inflow rates onto the halo.
 Hence estimating for the incoming Lyman-Werner flux in the Illustris simulation would be highly uncertain, given the resolution limitations and the lack of PopIII stars.
 Given these caveats, we do not include any Lyman-Werner constraint in our analysis here.
 Note that we expect our seed model to over-estimate the DCBH formation rate compared to a simulation which fully incorporates this additional criterion, and thus may be considered an upper limit on the formation efficiency.

 This DCBH seeding model is the most physically meaningful of all the models we consider, since we only take into account black holes in galaxies which have, at some point in the past, satisfied the necessary criteria for DCBH formation.
 Because our post-processing growth calculations rely upon the local gas properties which are only saved around Illustris black holes, this model by construction only includes black holes which are also seeded in the original Illustris simulation.
 As such, we again have the complete history of any mergers involving any combination of black holes seeded according to this new model.
 Note that this approach ignores galaxies which satisfy the criteria for DCBH seed formation but which never have a black hole form in Illustris.
-However, the only cases in which this can occur are galaxies which satisfy the above criteria but whose host halos do not cross the $5 \times 10^{10} \: \mathrm{h^{-1} \,M_\odot}$ mass threshold for seeding.
+However, the only cases in which this can occur are galaxies which satisfy the above criteria but whose host haloes do not cross the $5 \times 10^{10} \: \mathrm{h^{-1} \,M_\odot}$ mass threshold for seeding.
 These black holes would likely not grow into the regime in which we consider our results well-resolved ($M_{\rm{BH}} > 10^6 \: \mathrm{M_\odot}$), and so will not largely impact our results.

 We note that we are only able to check progenitor galaxy conditions in the saved snapshots, which sets the time-resolution for this model.
 This timescale ($\sim 40$ Myr for $z \sim 5-10$) is longer than the typical timescale for DCBH formation, such that it is possible to miss a galaxy which satisfies the criteria during a short time period between snapshots.
-However, we expect this to be a subdominant effect since the typical variation of $\lambda$ is relatively slow compared to the snapshot timescales (see the generally gradual colour variation in individual vertical lines in Figure~\ref{fig:progenitor_galaxies}).
+The typical variation of $\lambda$ is relatively slow compared to the snapshot timescales (see the generally gradual colour variation in individual vertical lines in Figure~\ref{fig:progenitor_galaxies}), so we would expect this to be a sub-dominant effect.
+The metallicity evolution can be fairly rapid, however, suggesting more frequent snapshots might show additional galaxies which satisfy the conditions for DCBH formation.
+By sub-sampling the available snapshots and extrapolating to shorter inter-snapshot timescales, if we assume that the collapse time is on the order of $\sim 5$ Myr, it is possible we might underestimate the seed frequency by up to 50\%.
+We expect this is a conservative upper limit based on significant extrapolation (and the unresolved metal enrichment); nonetheless, we would expect that even an increase at this upper limit should not qualitatively change the results presented here.
+A more precise treatment would require a full re-simulation which checks for seed conditions on-the-fly, which is beyond the scope of this analysis.